markuslutz/gittutorial/README.md

 local change before pull
 ========================================================================
-workflow goes to the end from now on
+workflow goes to the end from now on.

+transition any-any added